 17. Pittsburg State University

 Located in Pittsburg, Kansas, Pitt State caters to local students in the southeast corner of the Sunflower State.
-The school offers more than 50 online programs, including an online history master’s degree.
-The history program focuses on preparing future history teachers, a goal reflected in the program’s mission statement.
+The school offers more than 50 online programs, including an online master's in history degree.
+The master's in history degree focuses on preparing future history teachers, a goal reflected in the program’s mission statement.
 The program also caters to individuals who want to continue their studies at the Ph.D. level or enter law, politics, or government.

-The program delivers all coursework asynchronously and never requires students to visit campus.
+The online master's degree in history delivers all coursework asynchronously and never requires students to visit campus.
 Pitt State’s graduate school accepts students in the fall, summer, and spring terms and does not list specific minimum GPA or GRE requirements.

 Pitt State is regionally accredited by the Higher Learning Commission (HLC).